-- The order variables are introduce is the following
+- The order variables are introduced is the following

 - Mediating or control

-- Variables are use for relationships between two or more, compare groups, or description
+- Variables are used for relationships between two or more, compare groups, or description

 - If you are testing a theory, comparing groups, or describing something, state this in the purpose statement